Coronavirus: North records 3,576 cases and 26 deaths in past 48 hours

 While New Year’s Ever passed off quietly for most with empty streets across Northern Ireland, police were busy responding to 1,004 calls.
 Photograph: Liam McBurney/PA Wire

+Northern Ireland has recorded a further 3,576 coronavirus cases within the last 48 hours.

-Another 26 people have died with Covid-19 in Northern Ireland, the Department of Health said.
+Another 26 people have died with Covid-19, the Department of Health said.

-A further 3,576 individuals have tested positive in the last 48 hours.
+Figures also show there are 483 patients in hospital with Covid-19, with 35 of those in ICUs.

+In the last seven days, 10,850 people have tested positive with the virus, up from 4,281 for the previous seven days.

 On Friday, it was reported that more than 100 fines were handed out for breaches of the coronavirus regulations and 34 prohibition notices issued over house parties on New Year’s Eve, police have said.